linroger/Finance-Notes-and-Marginalia/Clippings/Settlement Price.md

 ## What Is a Settlement Price?

 The settlement price is the price used for determining a position's daily profit or loss as well as the related [margin](https://www.investopedia.com/terms/m/margin.asp) requirements for the position.
-It is typically used in the mutual fund and [[[Chapter 9 Arbitrage and Hedging With Options|derivatives]]](https://www.investopedia.com/terms/d/derivative.asp) markets.
-The settlement price may also refer to the final price an [[Risk Neutral Pricing of Options|underlying asset]] achieves in [options contracts](https://www.investopedia.com/terms/o/optionscontract.asp) to determine whether they are in-the-money (ITM) or out-of-the-money (OTM) at expiration and what their payoffs ought to be.
+It is typically used in the mutual fund and [derivatives]([Chapter%209%20Arbitrage%20and%20Hedging%20With%20Options)](https://www.investopedia.com/terms/d/derivative.asp) markets.
+The settlement price may also refer to the final price an [underlying asset](../Financial%20Instruments/Financial%20Derivatives%20and%20Quantitative%20Methods/Risk%20Neutral%20Pricing%20of%20Options.md) achieves in [options contracts](https://www.investopedia.com/terms/o/optionscontract.asp) to determine whether they are in-the-money (ITM) or out-of-the-money (OTM) at expiration and what their payoffs ought to be.

 ### Key Takeaways

-- Settlement price refers to the price at which an asset closes or which a [[Chapter 9 Arbitrage and Hedging With Options|derivatives]] contract will reference at the end of each trading day and/or upon its expiration.
+- Settlement price refers to the price at which an asset closes or which a [derivatives](../Financial%20Markets/Financial%20Trading%20and%20Markets/Chapter%209%20Arbitrage%20and%20Hedging%20With%20Options.md) contract will reference at the end of each trading day and/or upon its expiration.
 - The settlement price will be determined on the settlement date of a particular contract.
 - There is no standard across asset classes on how settlement prices must be calculated, and there is thus great variance across exchanges for settlement prices of similar contracts.

 ## Understanding Settlement Prices

-A settlement price is used as the reference price for marking the value of open [[Chapter 9 Arbitrage and Hedging With Options|derivatives]] contracts, or for evaluating their value upon expiration.
+A settlement price is used as the reference price for marking the value of open [derivatives](../Financial%20Markets/Financial%20Trading%20and%20Markets/Chapter%209%20Arbitrage%20and%20Hedging%20With%20Options.md) contracts, or for evaluating their value upon expiration.
 This price is obtained on the [settlement date](https://www.investopedia.com/terms/s/settlementdate.asp).
 It can be calculated in one of several ways and is generally set by defined procedures that differ slightly depending on the [exchange](https://www.investopedia.com/terms/e/exchange.asp) and the instrument traded.

 Settlement prices are typically based on price averages within a specific time.
 These prices may be calculated based on activity across an entire trading day—using the [opening](https://www.investopedia.com/terms/o/openingprice.asp) and closing prices as part of the calculation—or on activity that takes place during a specific window of time within a trading day.